Easy Ceiling Accent & Chandelier Installation

-ORC Week 5: Chandelier Installation this the Light at the End of the Tunnel.
-See how the new Chandelier Installation will bring new light to our project along with this custom ceiling design.
+ORC Week 5: Easy Ceiling Accent & Chandelier Installation this the light at the end of the tunnel.
+See how the new chandelier will bring new light to our project along with this custom ceiling design.

-Welcome to ORC Week 5: Chandelier Installation as we install the new chandelier and we are hoping this brings us some light as we head toward the end of the project tunnel.
+Welcome to ORC Week 5: Easy Ceiling Accent & Chandelier Installation as we install the new chandelier and we are hoping this brings us some light as we head toward the end of the project tunnel.
 This season on the ORC we will have been completing our Master Bathroom, which you all may remember got started last fall with our little toilet room upgrade, for the $100 room challenge, The Game of Thrones.
 That challenge just left us thirsty for more beautiful things like a chandelier, in our Master Bathroom

 WEEKS AT A GLANCE: